-The COVID-19 pandemic continues to deeply affect the world, including cultural institutions and artistic exchanges, in many ways.
+The pandemic along with a series of recent socio-economic challenges have deeply affect the world, including cultural institutions and artistic exchanges, in many ways.
 Today, more than ever, Villa Albertine, the French Embassy and FACE Foundation are proud to encourage, promote and support artistic performances and creations.

-Created in 1999 by the Cultural Services of the French Embassy and FACE Foundation.
-FACE Contemporary Theater fosters French-American artistic collaborations in contemporary theater, circus, puppetry as well as street theater allocating grants to French or American nonprofit institutions.
+Created in 1999, FACE Contemporary Theater fosters French-American artistic collaborations in Contemporary Theater, Circus, Puppetry, & Street Theater allocating grants to French or American nonprofit institutions.

 Since 2017, the program has expanded beyond artists based in France and the United States to include projects by artists from Africa, the Caribbean, and the Middle East performing in the United States, as long as their work is co-produced by French cultural institutions.
 In this age of global mobility, the goal is to support artists with varied backgrounds and influences, in order to promote a multiplicity of voices and foster a rich intercultural dialogue.

-FACE Contemporary Theater receives funding from the Ford Foundation, the Institut français (Paris), the French Ministry of Culture, and private donors.
+FACE Contemporary Theater receives funding from the Ford Foundation, Institut français, French Ministry of Culture, & private donors.

 Note: French or France-based artists interested in exploratory residency in the United States can check the residency program developed by Villa Albertine here.

 Please note: No grants are awarded to individual artists.